alexscheelmeyer/docker-wrap/README.md

 ```

 The response is either an instance of `Container` for the newly created container (if `detach: true`)
-or the text output of running the container (if `detach: false`).
+or the text output (stdout) of running the container (if `detach: false`).

 Note that _this uses different defaults compared to docker cli_.
 By default it will run the container
 "detached" and also _by default the container will be automatically removed when stopped_.
-To undo
+To avoid
 this you can provide the `detach: false` and `remove: false` options.